 Terms & Conditions of Business

 Hine Downing LLP, Trading as Hine Downing Solicitors, are authorised and regulated by the Solicitors’ Regulation Authority No. 597318.
-Details of the Solicitors’ Code of Conduct may be found at http://www.sra.org.uk/solicitors/code-of-conduct.page
+Details of the SRA Code of Conduct for Firms may be found at https://www.sra.org.uk/solicitors/standards-regulations/code-conduct-firms/.

 2. Hours of Business